What is Omega 6 and Omega 3 Balance?

 Why most sources of omega 3 won’t get you in balance

 Farmed salmon contains more omega 6 than wild caught salmon because they are mostly fed with soy, corn and other Omega 6 rich fodder (Not to mention all the antibiotic treatments and sea lice treatments).

 The seas are getting more and more contaminated, so the fish contain more heavy metals than is good for us (and them).
 The higher up the food chain, the more heavy metals they contain.

 (2) Even some canned tuna in oil, contain a ratio of Omega 6:3 up to 15:1 This is because the oil used in the can is Omega 6.

 If you were to balance your Omega 6:3 ratio eating fish.
-Some suggests that you would have to eat fish twice a day to get enough EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), which are the active compounds in the Omega 3 fish oil. (and that would have to be wild caught deep sea fish to avoid heavy metal contamination).
+Some suggest that you would have to eat fish twice a day to get enough EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), which are the active compounds in the Omega 3 fish oil. (and that would have to be wild caught deep sea fish to avoid heavy metal contamination).

 What About Plant-Based Omega 3?

 You might have heard that you can get Omega 3 in foods like flax, chia seeds, and walnuts.